LedgerHQ/app-passwords/README.md

 ## Quick summary

-The Passwords application for Ledger Nano S and Nano X is available for download on the [Ledger Live](https://www.ledger.com/ledger-live/download).
+The Passwords application for Ledger Device is available for download on the [Ledger Live](https://www.ledger.com/ledger-live/download).

 This application demonstrates a Password Manager implemented with no support from the host.
 The passwords are typed from the device interacting as a keyboard to the connected computer / phone.